How to Sanitize Sponges and Scrub Brushes

 More Uses for Vinegar

 Vinegar is great for sanitizing surfaces, but it's also great for lots of other things.
-Check out these 50 uses for vinegar to discover new ways to put vinegar to work in your house.
 You can use it to clean and to get rid of weeds and pests.
 You can even make your own beauty products with it.
 If it isn't already one of your go-tos, it needs to be.